-1 Subsequent to the adoption and approval of these Registration Guidelines, section 3345.023 of the Ohio Revised Code was promulgated.
+&lt;sup>1 Subsequent to the adoption and approval of these Registration Guidelines, section 3345.023 of the Ohio Revised Code was promulgated.
 See http://codes.ohio.gov/orc/3345.023.
 These Registration Guidelines will be interpreted and applied in adherence with all applicable law.

-- organizations, creating efficiencies in such areas as publicity and photocopying - Student organizations should be financially self-supporting through a variety of creative mechanisms including but not limited to collecting dues from its membership, fundraising events, soliciting contributions, and when applicable student activity fee funds - With limited resources available to student organizations and with requests for funding that vastly exceed available funds, rational principles of proportionate use and guidelines have to be set by CSA to fairly distribute these funds - Public funds should not be used for private benefit, but instead for benefit of the student body and the University as a whole - Decisions regarding University resources to student organizations should not be made by non-student members of a student organization - University resources under CSA jurisdiction should be used primarily by students and to lesser extent to other individuals associated with the University (faculty, staff, alumni, and student partners or spouses) - Funds set aside for student organizations should have an impact on the campus community and should promote the educational, research, and outreach mission of the University - Funds set aside for student organization programming should prioritize unique programs, over a broad range of categories, rather than duplication - Debts and other obligations of a student organization are organizational obligations and carry forward from year to year. - Student Organizations are not legal entities of The Ohio State University and the University assumes no responsibility for the actions of student organizations. - These guidelines are applicable to Columbus-campus-based student organizations; student eligibility criteria apply to students enrolled on the Columbus campus
+- organizations, creating efficiencies in such areas as publicity and photocopying - Student organizations should be financially self-supporting through a variety of creative mechanisms including but not limited to collecting dues from its membership, fundraising events, soliciting contributions, and when applicable student activity fee funds - With limited resources available to student organizations and with requests for funding that vastly exceed available funds, rational principles of proportionate use and guidelines have to be set by CSA to fairly distribute these funds - Public funds should not be used for private benefit, but instead for benefit of the student body and the University as a whole - Faculty and staff can support the use of university-provided resources (e.g. funding, space, etc.), but the decisions and active use of resources shall be led by students.
+University resources under CSA jurisdiction should be used primarily by students and to lesser extent to other individuals associated with the University (faculty, staff, alumni, and student partners or spouses) - Funds set aside for student organizations should have an impact on the campus community and should promote the educational, research, and outreach mission of the University - Funds set aside for student organization programming should prioritize unique programs, over a broad range of categories, rather than duplication - Student organizations are independently responsible for financial commitments and accrual of debt, contractual agreements, and other obligations, both externally to outside entities and internally to the university.
+Unpaid debts to the university can result in revocation of active status.
+Student Organizations are not legal entities of The Ohio State University and the University assumes no responsibility for the actions of student organizations. - These guidelines are applicable to Columbus-campus-based student organizations; student eligibility criteria apply to students enrolled on the Columbus campus